phax/ph-jaxb-plugin/README.md

     * Added generic cloning
     * the `ph-csu` settings is now also applied on nested generated classes
   * v2.2.11.6 - 2015-07-21
+    * Fixed error in 'getXXXCount' method name
   * v2.2.11.5 - 2015-07-01
+    * Extended 'ph-list-extension' with the "add" method
+    * Updated to ph-commons 6.0.0
   * v2.2.11.4 - 2015-03-31
+    * Disabled the parameter renaming in the PluginCodeQuality so that JavaDocs can be generated with Java 8
   * v2.2.11.3 - 2015-03-11
   * v2.2.11.2 - 2015-02-06
+   * Extended 'ph-csu' for all enums as well
   * v2.2.11.1 - 2015-02-06
+    * Added new option 'ph-csu' to add the CodingStyleguideUnaware annotation to all classes
   * v2.2.11 - 2014-12-02
     * linked against JAXB 2.2.11
   * v2.2.7 - 2014-08-24